dlang/DIPs/DIPs/13NNN-WGB.md

 this(S s) { ... }
 ```

-The Move Constructor is nothrow, even if `nothrow` is not explicitly specified.
+The Move Constructor is always nothrow, even if `nothrow` is not explicitly specified.
+A Move Constructor that throws is illegal.

 If a Move Constructor is not defined for a struct that has a Move Constructor in
 one or more of its fields, a default one is defined, and fields without a Move Constructor